betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 All were written in AGC assembly language.
 By 1965, most of this code had been written and fully tested.
 And, it represented only a tiny fraction of the whole software development effort to come.

+### From Computers in Spaceflight: The NASA Experience
+> The need for formal validation rose with the size of the
+> software.
+Programs of 2,000 instructions took between 50 and 100 test
+> runs to be fully debugged, and full-size mission loads took from 1,000
+> to 1,200 runs ^12

+> There
+> always seem to be enough deficiencies in a final product that the
+> designers wish they had a second chance.

 Moon/Sun Ephemeris Subroutine: ~90 words (Interpretive code)